-Lewisham Council is investing in a masterplan – a vision to be developed in collaboration with the community – that maps out how we want the town centre to evolve over the coming decades.
+Lewisham Council is investing in a masterplan framework – a vision to be developed in collaboration with the community – that maps out how we want the town centre to evolve over the coming decades.

 It will be major regeneration to transform Catford town centre.
 The south circular will be re-routed freeing up more space for pedestrians.
 Catford Shopping Centre will be redeveloped, providing new retail space and new homes.
 Pedestrian-friendly areas, open spaces and new community facilities will also be created.